leungkimming/ChatGPT4NFT/README2.md

     * Click on Infura web's 'Faucet'
     * Paste your address and click 'RECEIVE ETH'
     * Wait a minute and your wallet have 0.5 Ether to use as gas for testing
-## Setup your mobile wallet as MyFriend in the unit testing
+## Setup mobile wallet as MyFriend in the unit testing
 * You are using your MetaMask mobile wallet for testing.
 Never use it to manage real crypto currencies or NFT
 * Install
     * In App Store / Google Play Store, search for metaMask